-On June 10, 2022, the Board of Directors approved a strategic integration and cost optimization initiative that included a global workforce reduction, facilities consolidation, and other operational savings measures (the "Initiative").
-The purpose of the Initiative is to streamline our operational structure, reduce our operating expenses and manage our cash flows.
-We have commenced workforce reductions in the United States and other countries and are planning for additional workforce changes, the timing of which will vary according to local regulatory requirements.
-On January 31, 2023, we committed to additional actions to continue and expand the Initiative.
+On June 10, 2022, the Board of Directors approved a strategic integration and cost optimization initiative that included a global workforce reduction, facilities consolidation, and other operational savings measures (the "2022 Initiative").
+The purpose of the 2022 Initiative was to streamline our operational structure, reduce our operating expenses and manage our cash flows.
+On January 31, 2023, we committed to additional actions to continue and expand the 2022 Initiative.
 These additional actions include closing and consolidating select locations in the United States and Canada and reducing our workforce by an additional 15%, prioritizing investments and operations in line with near-term revenue generation, positioning us to achieve our long-term financial goals.

-For all committed restructuring activities under the Initiative, we expect to incur total pre-tax restructuring charges of \$19.6 million to \$26.0 million related to one-time termination benefits and associated costs, inventory write-offs, lease termination and equipment exit costs, and contract termination costs.
-As a result of the Initiative, we realized \$20.7 million of cost savings in the second half of 2022 and expect annualized cost savings of \$100 million in 2023.
-We continue to anticipate that the Initiative will be substantially complete by the end of 2023.
+The 2022 Initiative was complete as of December 31, 2023.
+In connection with the 2022 Initiative, we incurred total pre-tax restructuring charges of \$6.6 million, including one-time termination benefits and associated costs, inventory write-offs, lease termination and equipment exit costs, and contract termination costs.
+As a result of the 2022 Initiative, we realized \$20.7 million in cost savings in the second half of 2022 and we completed our stated goal of \$100 million annualized cost savings in 2023.